edneville/ripcalc/ripcalc.md

 **ripcalc** can format network addresses, find matches in **CSV** or process a list.

 **ripcalc** can convert input addresses that are in other number formats such as hex or octal.

+Given a list of IP addresses, print only those that match the network.
+When `s` and `inside` are used, only addresses from `-s` are printed if they are that are inside of the input IP network from the command line.
+This can be reversed with `--outside`, (e.g. `ripcalc -s - --inside 192.168.0.0/16`).

+When `-a` is used, addresses read from `-s` will not be shown when listing `-l` a network, showing only available addresses.

+When `--reverse` is used the `inputs`, `sources` or both can be treated as back-to-front.

 # CSV